pconstr/recurrent/README.md

 caveats
 -------

-* single point of failure in queue manager - you need to make sure it stays up / restarts
+* single point of failure in queue manager, and redis itself - you need to make sure both stay up / restart quickly and there's exactly 1 instance of each running

 installing
 ----------